 Here’s what to look at before you buy:

 11 Anti-theft Backpack Features to Consider

 - Comfort: Hauling all of your valuables around every day means you want something comfortable so you don’t end up with an aching back and shoulders.
 We recommend ordering it ahead of time and wearing it for a day or two before you leave so you can adjust straps and get familiar with all of the pockets, zips and hidden compartments for ease of use.
 And this way you’ll know where everything is while going through customs at the airport.

 - RFID protection: Shielding your passport, credit cards and drivers licenses from electronic skimming and identity theft, RFID blocks any scanning devices near you stopping them from reading the chips and gaining access to all of your details.
 This is a very popular technique used by thieves anywhere where the concentration of tourists is high.
 ATM machines, airports, hotel zones, bars and even restaurants.
 Electronic skimming is no joke and RFID protection is highly recommended.

 - Slash proof fabric: One of the quickest and easiest ways to rob you is to quickly slash your bag open with box cutters or a small sharp knife and grab what’s inside.
 You barely feel it and it only takes a moment.
 Slash proof fabric prevents this, keeping your valuables safe especially in crowds where people bump into you all the time.
 Fabric is made slash proof by adding a steel mesh, preventing a knife from creating a sizeable opening.

 - Zipper less: A security measure at a glance.
 If they can’t see how to break in they are more likely to move on to someone else.
-Sorry, but it’s true.
+It’s true.